 \subsection{Acknowledgements}

-\ \emph{Rune:} I thank the American-Scandinavian Foundation and the Norway-America Association for partially supporting me during the time this work was carried out. \\ \emph{Haynes:} I am grateful to the members of the Centre for Symmetry and Deformation at the University of Copenhagen for their hospitality in May, 2011, when the initial stages of this work were carried out.
-The project also benefited from guidance from Bill Dwyer along the way.
+\ \emph{RGH:} I thank Vigleik Angeltveit, Paul Goerss, and Justin Noel for helpful conversations about this project.
+I also thank the American-Scandinavian Foundation and the Norway-America Association for partially supporting me during the time much of this work was carried out. \\ \emph{HRM:} I am grateful to the members of the Centre for Symmetry and Deformation at the University of Copenhagen for their hospitality in May 2011, when the initial stages of this work were carried out.
+The project was jump-started by conversations with Nick Kuhn at a BIRS workshop, and benefited from guidance from Bill Dwyer along the way.
 This research was carried out in part under NSF grant 0905950.